 For 2023, the Medicare Part A deductible is $1,556 per benefit period.
 It's important to understand what a benefit period means when it comes to Medicare Part A.

 With Medicare Part A, a benefit period starts on the first day of admission for inpatient care and ends when the enrollee hasn't received inpatient hospital care or inpatient care at a skilled nursing facility for 60 consecutive days.

 For example, if a beneficiary is hospitalized on June 1, discharged on June 15 and admitted again on July 10, all inpatient services fall under the same benefit period.
 If the beneficiary wasn't admitted again until November 1, the second hospital stay would fall under a new benefit period because it had been more than 60 days between admissions.
 In this example, the beneficiary would have to meet the Part A deductible again before Part A benefits would kick in for this new benefit period.

-The Part B deductible is $233 for the year in 2022.
+The Part B deductible for 2023 is $233.
 Once a beneficiary meets this deductible, their Part B coverage kicks in and they are typically responsible for a 20% coinsurance/copayment for their Part B-covered services for the rest of the year.